US STOCKS-Caution sets in on Wall St ahead of UK vote, ECB, Comey testimony

 By Rodrigo Campos

-NEW YORK, June 6 U.S. stocks edged lower on Tuesday as traders shied away from risk ahead of major political and economic headlines expected on Thursday.
+NEW YORK, June 6 (Reuters) - U.S. stocks edged lower on Tuesday as traders shied away from risk ahead of major political and economic headlines expected on Thursday.

 Britain's general election as it maps its exit from the European Union, the European Central Bank's policy meeting and former FBI Director James Comey's testimony before a Senate panel could all affect investor sentiment.